 The deceased had no life insurance – is there any help with cremation costs?

 The support for indigent burials differs so much by state and county.
 Some counties do offer some financial assistance to low-income families, whereas in other counties, only county indigent dispositions are conducted.
-To find out what may be available, you should contact Clark County Social Services Department at:
+To find out what may be available, you should contact Santa Barbara County Human Services Department at:

 The deceased is at the Medical Examiner’s Office.
 What do I do?

-We hope this short guide has helped answer some of your immediate questions and provided some help in understanding how you can arrange an affordable funeral or cremation service in Las Vegas, NV.
-If you need to research more information on funeral planning, please visit the Funeral Resources section on US Funerals Online.
+We hope this short guide has helped answer some of your immediate questions and provided some help in understanding how you can arrange an affordable funeral or cremation service in Santa Barbara, CA. If you need to research more information on funeral planning, please visit the Funeral Resources section on US Funerals Online.

 *Funeral prices obtained from online funeral price comparison survey 2022